top of page

 Understanding the Silence

-Individuals operating inside systems often carry:
+Individuals operating inside systems often carry pressures that influence behaviour:

 • Mortgages